• Play the sound file

-[Music clip: From A Pretty Girl Is Like a Melody]
+[Music clip: Tony Martin, "A Pretty Girl Is Like a Melody."]

 01 — Intro.
 Ah yes, a pretty girl is like a melody.
 That's why we have beauty pageants, right?
 So for lead off this week here on Radio Derb, a beauty pageant story.

 02 — Beauty pageant horror.
 So I've had dinner and three or four glasses of wine, and I'm watching TV news, not taking much of it in, I'm afraid.

 Suddenly there's this exceptionally beautiful young woman on the screen.
 I had Susan Boyle on my mind for some reason — you know, the singing Scottish spinster — and in my state of postprandial disorientation, I thought for a bizarre moment that Ms Boyle had had the world's best-ever makeover.
 But no, this was Miss California, the lithe and lissom Carrie Prejean, competing in the Miss U.S.A. pageant.

 There was a snag, though, a discordant note disturbing the bland harmony of the proceedings.
 Instead of being asked in the usual way what she would do to promote world peace, or how she thought we could best advance environmental awareness, or being given an opportunity to tell us how she spends her weekends doing volunteer work with disabled children, Carrie was sucker-punched with a question about homosexual marriage.
 What did she think of it? asked the judge, some C-list celebrity I never heard of.